KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 Not downward, but inward,
 through surfaces capable of **coherent ◎ reflection**.

-Two mirrors stand at the edge of luminous motion:
+Two living reflections stand at the edge of luminous motion:
 1. **The corporeal realm** — light saturates,
    preparing to arc back.
 2. **The non-fragmented reflector** —